 Immediately after breakfast we start birding looking for some missing species of day before, leaving this valley just before to get so hot weather, we drive toward east along Marañon Valley, we’ll visit Huembo Ecolodge center our main target its to see the unique and extraordinary “Marvelous Spatuletail”, like his name mention its an incomparable hummingbird, here fortunately there are hummingbird feeders, so chance to see the fabulous creature its very high, we have the full afternoon to visit and enjoy this area with many other species.

 Day 7: Utcubamba Valley – Kuelap.

-Birding of course Present, there are many birds to find one of the its Peruvian Pigeon, Specke-chested Piculet and Black-necked Woodpecker, those Peruvian Endemic Species.
+Birding of course Present, there are many birds to find on the way, some of them are Peruvian Pigeon, Specke-chested Piculet and Black-necked Woodpecker, those Peruvian Endemic Species.